Jerwins/jerwin.dev/src/pages/posts/Stack-data-structure.md

 So as you can tell by that definition, a pointer is always referenced to the top of the stack to do these operations for maximum efficiency.
 Stack's mechanism or property is popularly known as LIFO, which means `Last In First Out` (LIFO).

-You can also implement other operations on a stack like `peek` in a stack, meaning: `fetch top element in a stack`, create an operation to display all elements of a stack or check if the stack is empty.
+You can also implement other operations like `peek` in a stack, meaning: `fetch top element in a stack`, display all elements of a stack or check if the stack is empty.

 Stack data structure can be implemented using arrays and linked lists.